-Most people diagnosed with chronic myelomonocytic leukemia (CMML) have one of two different subtypes of CMML.
+Most people diagnosed with chronic myelomonocytic leukemia (CMML) have one of three different subtypes of CMML.
 Doctors classify CMML subtypes by the percentage of blast cells ("blasts") in the blood and bone marrow.

-Doctors use a classification system developed by the World Health Organization (WHO) in 2001.
-The two subtypes are:
+Doctors use a classification system developed by the World Health Organization (WHO) in 2001 and updated in 2016.
+The three subtypes are:

-- CMML-1, which has less than 5 percent blasts in the blood and less than 10 percent blasts in the bone marrow
+- CMML-0, a category for cases with 2 percent blasts in the blood and 5 percent blasts in the bone marrow

-- CMML-2, which has more than 5 percent but less than 20 percent blasts in the blood and 10 to 20 percent blasts in the bone marrow
+- CMML-2, for cases with 5 to 19 percent blasts in the blood and 10 to 19 percent blasts in the bone marrow

 Most healthy individuals have less than 5 percent blast cells in their developing bone marrow cells.

 In addition, based on the white blood cell (WBC) count, CMML can be grouped into two subtypes: